 - 2 cups cooked white rice

-- About ¼ cup of good quality cooking oil (Canola or olive)
+- About ¼ cup of good-quality cooking oil (Canola or olive oil)

 - ¼ cup fresh chopped parsley

-- 4 large bell peppers (use a mix of green, orange, yellow, and red for visual effect).
+- 4 large bell peppers (a mix of green, orange, yellow, and red for visual appeal)

-- Puree stewed tomatoes (about ½ cup) or use one can (approximately 6 oz) of tomato juice.
+- ½ cup pureed stewed tomatoes or 1 can (approximately 6 oz) tomato juice

-- Split the peppers in half from top to bottom with a sharp paring knife.
+- Split the peppers from top to bottom using a sharp paring knife.

-- Large peppers can also be cut into quarters and served as an appetizer.
+- Set the peppers aside to drain on a paper towel.
+Each pepper half will resemble a little boat.
+Large peppers can also be cut into quarters and served as appetizers.

-This stage can be done on the stovetop or outside on a sufficiently hot side burner (many burners integrated into standard commercially available grills do not provide enough heat to cook meat).
+This stage can be done either on the stovetop or outside on a hot side burner.
+Note that many standard grills’ burners may not provide enough heat to cook meat adequately.

-- Mix thoroughly, then add the pine nuts last.
+- Mix the ingredients thoroughly and add the optional pine nuts last.
+Set aside.

 Grilling the Peppers

-- Preheat the grill to medium (approximately 300°F).
-Unstuffed peppers should be cooked for about four minutes, skin side up.
-Turn the parts around so that the “boat” is ready to be filled.
+- Grill the unstuffed peppers for about four minutes with the skin side up.
+Then, turn the peppers around so that the “boat” is ready to be filled.

-- Place the peppers in a mesh grill pan or a vegetable grilling basket if you have one.
-This will make removal easier and catch any rice that could otherwise fall into the grill.
+- If available, place the peppers in a mesh grill pan or vegetable grilling basket to facilitate easy removal and prevent rice from falling into the grill.

-- To stuff the peppers, remove them from the grill for a few minutes.
-Stuff the peppers with the rice and pork mixture using a large spoon.
+- Remove the peppers from the grill for a few minutes to stuff them with the rice and meat mixture, using a large spoon.

-- Drizzle the tomato puree or tomato juice over the top, using a measuring cup with a pouring lip to ensure that some of the puree soaks into the rice without running over the side of the pepper.
+- Drizzle the tomato puree or juice over the top, ensuring that some of the puree soaks into the rice without overflowing from the peppers.

-- Top with more Parmesan cheese or shredded cheddar cheese.
-Return the peppers to the grill for another five minutes on medium heat.
-The skin may blister slightly, but this is normal.
-The fire is too hot if the skins blister severely.
+- Sprinkle more Parmesan cheese or shredded cheddar cheese on top.
+7. Return the stuffed peppers to the grill and cook for another five minutes over medium heat.
+The skins may blister slightly, which is normal.
+If the skins blister severely, it means the fire is too hot.

-Stuffing can be made ahead of time and kept for subsequent use in stuffing peppers.
-Preparing the stuffing ahead of time makes it easier to control the grill, especially if the chef will be working on the grill outside while preparing the stuffing mixture inside.
+- The stuffing can be made ahead of time and stored for future use in stuffing peppers.
+Preparing the stuffing in advance allows for better control when grilling, especially if you’ll be cooking on the grill while simultaneously preparing the stuffing indoors.